getify/You-Dont-Know-JS/up & going/ch1.md

 As you can see, in both cases the conditional `i <= 9` is `true` for the first ten iterations (`i` of values `0` through `9`) of either loop form, but becomes `false` once `i` is value `10`.

-The `for` loop has three clauses: the declaration clause (`var i=0`), the conditional test clause (`i <= 9`), and the loop increment clause (`i++`).
-So if you're going to do counting on your loop iterations, `for` is often a shorter, easier form to understand and write.
+The `for` loop has three clauses: the declaration clause (`var i=0`), the conditional test clause (`i <= 9`), and the loop increment clause (`i = i + 1`).
+So if you're going to do counting with your loop iterations, `for` is a more compact and often easier form to understand and write.

-There are other specialized loop forms that are intended to iterate over specific values, such as the properties of an object (see Chapter 2) where the implied conditional test is whether all the properties have been processed.
-As you can see, the "loop until a condition fails" concept holds no matter what the form of the loop.
+There are other specialized loop forms that are intended to iterate over specific values, such as the properties of an object (see Chapter 2) where the implied conditional test is just whether all the properties have been processed.
+The "loop until a condition fails" concept holds no matter what the form of the loop.

 ## Functions